formalco/terraform-provider-formal/templates/index.md

 #### Retrieving Sensitive Values

-You can configure the Formal Provider to disabled retrieving sensitive values from the Formal API.
+You can configure the Formal Provider to disable retrieving sensitive values from the Formal API.
 This is useful for resources such as `formal_control_plane_tls_certificate` and `machine_role_access_token` where the sensitive values are returned by default.
 To enable this feature, set the `retrieve_sensitive_values` parameter to `false`.

 ### Deploying with a Managed Cloud model